 NSF Manufacturing Blue Sky Competition and SME David Dornfeld Manufacturing Vision Award

-The Fourth Annual NSF Manufacturing Blue Sky Competition, funded by the National Science Foundation, will be held during the 2020 SME North American Manufacturing Research Conference (NAMRC) and ASME Manufacturing Science and Engineering Conference (MSEC), June 22-26, 2020 in Cincinnati, OH.
+The Fourth Annual NSF Manufacturing Blue Sky Competition, funded by the National Science Foundation, will be held during the 2021 SME North American Manufacturing Research Conference (NAMRC) and ASME Manufacturing Science and Engineering Conference (MSEC), June 21-25, 2021, which will be held online.
 The winner of the competition will receive the SME David Dornfeld Manufacturing Vision Award.

 The aim of this annual competition is to influence the future of manufacturing research and education in the United States through new, visionary ideas of the future.
 Such visionary ideas are often described as “radical,” “outrageous,” “transformational,” “unconventional,” “convergent,” and “breakthrough.”
 Presentations should pose grand challenges to be addressed by pursuing the manufacturing research vision, describing the intersections between disparate disciplines necessary to advance that vision.
 Topical areas should extend beyond the scope of a single investigator and show potential for transformative impact in areas of interest to federal agencies.

 It is likely that team efforts will be needed to formulate such ideas.
 Therefore, interdisciplinary collaborations are encouraged, including disciplines outside of engineering.

 Abstracts will be judged by a selection committee consisting of members from government and industry covering a broad range of manufacturing interests.
 About six abstracts will be selected (finalists) to make synchronous presentations on Wednesday, June 23, 2021, during the virtual NAMRC/MSEC conference that will be held online.
 Conference registration expenses of the selected speakers (i.e., finalists) will be reimbursed through the University of Wisconsin-Madison.